platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference.md

 - `RELATIONSHIP_NAME` is the name you want to give to the relationship.
 - `SERVICE_NAME` is the name of the service as defined in its [configuration](/add-services/_index.md).
-- `ENDPOINT_NAME` is the endpoint to connect to the service.
+- `ENDPOINT_NAME` is the endpoint your app will use to connect to the service (refer to the service reference to know which value to use).

 For example, to define a relationship named `database` that connects your app to a service called `mariadb` through the `db1` endpoint, use the following configuration: